 Private health insurance is recommended for healthy individuals only because any pre-existing health conditions might raise your monthly premium or simply not be covered altogether.
 For anyone with serious pre-existing conditions, Feather recommends public insurance.

 On a Feather website, you can use a tool to estimate the exact monthly rate of the insurance, depending on your situation and income.

 Read reviews here.

 Ottonova offers great personalized packages & English speaking support for:

 For freelancers, it’s worth knowing that up to 80% of the cost of private healthcare insurance is tax-deductible.
 Meaning you can claim expenses back.

-Expat, or international health insurance is commonly used when traveling or living abroad.
+Expat, or international health insurance, is commonly used when traveling or living abroad.
 In most cases, it will cover you for up to 5 years.
 However, such insurance doesn’t provide the same benefits as public or private insurance in Germany.
-But expat policy is surely better, than regular travel insurance.
+But expat policy is undoubtedly better than regular travel insurance.

-Expat health insurance plans cover major medical expenses, medical emergencies that require hospitalization but also costs related to preventative and out-patient care such as regular doctor visits.
+Expat health insurance plans cover major medical expenses and medical emergencies that require hospitalization but also the costs related to preventative and out-patient care such as regular doctor visits.